How to Access Environmental Information held by UCC

 No fee will be charged for the internal review process.

-A written outcome of the review informing you of the decision, the reason for the decision and advising you of your right of appeal to the Commissioner for Environmental Information, including the time limits and fees associated with such an appeal, will be issued to you within one month of the date of receipt of the request.
+A written outcome of the review informing you of the decision, the reason for the decision and advising you of your right of appeal to the Commissioner for Environmental Information, including the time limits and fees associated with such an appeal, will be issued to you within 1 month of the date of receipt of the internal review request.

 A written appeal should be submitted to the Commissioner for Environmental Information at the: